- Three-star hotel accommodation in the cities and best available guesthouses where choices are limited.

 - Extra expenses or loss due to nature or unforeseen events such as flight cancellation, road blockade, no show, emergency evacuation, etc.

-The suggested hotels in the itinerary are 3 star properties by local standard.
-You will have en-suite bathroom with running hot and cold water.
-The hotels are usually small properties, built in a local architectural style with traditional decor and ensures essential amenities and facilities.
+The suggested hotels in the itinerary are three-star properties by local standard.
+You will have an en-suite bathroom with running hot and cold water.
+The hotels are usually small properties, built in a local architectural style with traditional decor and ensure essential amenities, and facilities.
 However, hotel standard deteriorates as you advance to the east.
-There is often a disparity in rooms and sometimes, members of the same group may end up getting a different type of room.
-You may get a better room than other group members or vice versa.
-While the hotels ensures essential amenities and facilities, hair dryers, iron and ironing tables may not be available in some hotels.
-You will have to be prepared to adjust your normal routine and mentally be OK with things that may not work or be available when you want them to.
+There is often a disparity in rooms and sometimes, members of the same group may get different types.
+While the hotels promise essential amenities and facilities, hair dryers, iron and ironing tables may not be available in some hotels.
+You will have to be prepared to adjust your normal routine and mentally be okay with things that may not work or be available when you want them to.

-This Bhutan trip features 3 meals a day and you will eat most meals at the hotel.
-They are usually served in a buffet style that include rice, vegetables, noodles etc. Our guide can arrange dinner at the local restaurants but beware: traditional Bhutanese food always features chilies and the most popular dish is ema datse made with large, green hot chilies in a cheese sauce.
+The trip features three meals a day, and you will eat most of the meals at your hotel.
+Meals are either a set menu or served in a buffet.
+A typical set or buffest include rice dishes, stir-fried or curried vegetables, noodles, bread, and one or two meat dishes.
+While in Paro and Thimphu, your guide can arrange few dinners in a la carte restaurants in the town, but there are no a la carte restaurants in the central and western part.
+Beware: traditional Bhutanese food always features chilies, and the most popular dish is ema datshi made with large, green hot chilies in a cheese sauce.

 The guides are college educated locals, proficient in English and trained and licensed by the local tourism authorities.
 Most importantly they are friendly and committed to deliver the best services.
 They are always willing to show you the wonders that you may never have been able to find on your own.
-Every evening, you are advised of the next day's schedule and as to what your expectations and preparations should be like.
-This is also the opportunity to ask for any changes in the schedule if need be and your guide will do his or her best to accommodate your requests.
+Your guide will bring the necessary permit and vouchers for the suppliers and deal with the checkpoints and local bureaucracies.

 Passport and Visa